richard-scryber/scryber.core/docs/gui_controller_full.rst

 * A complex style for a page header, with a colour and single background image, that will be repeated across any page.
 * And a page footer table with full width and associated style on the inner cells, that will again be repeated.

 The css style could just have easily come from another referenced stylesheet.
+Do not forget to encode the & character as &amp;

 .. code-block:: html